Mikuláš Medek: Prepared paintings (1960–1963)

 The end of the 1950s marked the transformation of Medek's painting - the subject disappeared and the painting itself became the carrier of all meanings.
 The whole process had already occurred in the figurative paintings of the previous period, where, for example, in the series Naked in Thorns, internal situations are depicted as psychological micro-dramas.
 From these Medek moved on to the construction of an optically illustrative model of certain psychological situations that exist in a concrete form and have a concrete effect, but are not communicated by a simple depiction.

 The series of Prepared Paintings represents a new artistic technique of structural painting and does not imply a complete abandonment of the human figure or the subject, but the figure was gradually stripped of all realistic detail.
-One of the earliest paintings from 1960 is Uncle Charles Romantic, others such as Two Coccyxes (1960), Meat of the Cross (1961), etc. Medek treats paint and painting matter as living tissue that is torn and injured with knife and nail, and the violence done is visible and radiates outwards.
-Medek builds the paintings gradually from several layers, each of which is definitive in its own way and contains meanings that may ultimately be obscured and visually inactive.
+One of the earliest paintings from 1960 is Uncle Charles Romantic, others such as Two Coccyxes (1960), Meat of the Cross (1961), etc. Medek treats paint and painting matter as living tissue that is torn and injured with a knife and nail, and the violence done is visible and radiates outwards.
+Medek builds the paintings gradually from several layers, each of which is definitive in its way and contains meanings that may ultimately be obscured and visually inactive.
 The emotional impact of one layer, which is completely obscured at the outset, determines the emotionality or expression of the next layer and the next and the next, so that the psychic activity of all the layers is projected onto the top layer.
 The process of creating the "inner (subjective) model" is parallel to the work.
 There is far more intellectual activity involved than just the emotional and impulsive.

 Medek himself describes this process as a direct imprint of reality without any distance - that is, "no longer a mirror, a testimony, etc., something as if from the other shore, but something that directly realises the great turmoil and anxiety, something that is directly within him (12 September 1958).
 The previously optically legible definition of the relation to the world, etc., is intensified into an optically independent element of the prepared image by the progression to non-figurative expression."
 Elsewhere, he likened his process to a film scene in Hamlet where the camera rides up on the back of L. Olivier's head sitting on the shore of the sea, passes over his head, and finally sees through his eyes.